Duce Staley

-Duce Staley (born February 27, 1975) is an American football coach and former player who is the assistant head coach and running backs coach for the Carolina Panthers of the National Football League (NFL).
+Duce Staley (born February 27, 1975) is an American football coach and former player who is the running backs coach for the Cleveland Browns of the National Football League (NFL).
 He previously served in the same capacity with the Detroit Lions during the 2021 and 2022 NFL seasons, and with the Philadelphia Eagles in various assistant coaching roles from 2011 to 2020.

-Staley played college football as a running back at South Carolina and was drafted by the Eagles in the third round of the 1997 NFL Draft, and during his playing career was best known for his tenure with the Eagles.
+Staley played college football as a running back for the South Carolina Gamecocks and was selected by the Eagles in the third round of the 1997 NFL draft, and during his playing career was best known for his tenure with the Eagles.
 Subsequently, he was a player with the Pittsburgh Steelers when they won Super Bowl XL against the Seattle Seahawks.
 Following the end of his playing career, Staley began his coaching career as a special teams quality control coach in 2011.
 He was promoted to the running backs coach in 2013 and given an additional role as assistant head coach in 2018.
 Staley was a coach with the Eagles when they won Super Bowl LII against the New England Patriots.

-Early years
+Early life

 Staley attended Airport High School in West Columbia, South Carolina and was an All-State wide receiver, and played running back sparingly.